Play (Swedish group): 2009–2011: Reunion, Under My Skin and second split

-On November 26, 2009, Faye and Anaïs appeared on the Swedish radio stations NRJ and RIXFM, along with another singer named Sanne Karlsson.
+On 26 November 2009, Hamlin and Lameche appeared on the Swedish radio stations NRJ and RIXFM, along with another singer named Sanne Karlsson.
 They then announced as a trio, they would return as "Play" and were to partake in the filming of reality show Made in Sweden just like former member Janet was.
-Anna was not included in the reunion due to living in the United States.
-Rosie was originally to be in the reunion, but dropped out three weeks before filming Made in Sweden in order to pursue a solo career as a singer/songwriter.
-This meant that Play had to find another member, which resulted in Sanne joining the group.
-With the new lineup in place, Play recorded a full album in four weeks and on November 27, 2009, Play made their first public appearance in over 4 years since disbanding in 2005.
-Made In Sweden aired in December 2009, and followed the girls searching for a new member, training, choosing and recording songs, recording the music video for "Famous" and following them on their journey to re-enter the music scene along with the Made In Sweden team: Andreas Carlsson, Anders Bagge and their old manager, Laila Bagge.
+Sundstrand was not included in the reunion due to living in the United States.
+Munter was originally to be in the reunion, but dropped out three weeks before filming Made in Sweden in order to pursue a solo career as a singer/songwriter.
+This meant that Play had to find another member, which resulted in Karlsson joining the group.
+With the new lineup in place, Play recorded a full album in four weeks and on 27 November 2009, Play made their first public appearance in over 4 years since disbanding in 2005.
+Made In Sweden aired in December 2009, and followed the group searching for a new member, training, choosing and recording songs, recording the music video for "Famous" and following them on their journey to re-enter the music scene along with the Made In Sweden team: Andreas Carlsson, Anders Bagge and their old manager, Bagge.
 The reality programme consisted of four episodes.
 In 2009, Play was also a judge for the 8th annual Independent Music Awards to support independent artists' careers.